 Applicants that have urgent requests emerge in the months between deadlines should submit an application and then contact the OVPR (email@example.com) to discuss options.

 Assistant/Associate/Full Professors in a tenured/tenure-track position

 Clinical and extension faculty

 Storrs and Regional campus faculty only.
 UConn Health faculty are not eligible.

-- Conferences, symposia, seminars, colloquia or workshops (support for planning and implementation but not attendance; events funded under this category must have a research/scholarship focus; professional development/teaching development workshops are not eligible).
+- UConn-hosted conferences, symposia, seminars, colloquia or workshops (support for planning and implementation but not attendance; events funded under this category must have a faculty facing research/scholarship focus; professional development/teaching development workshops are not eligible).

 - Small start-up/pilot data projects in support of applications to external sponsors

 - Creative/scholarly projects in support of gallery shows or exhibitions